indimail/indimail-virtualdomains/.github/README-indimail.md

 Once you have installed your private key file and added your public key to your DNS data, you should test the server and make sure that your outbound message are having the proper signatures added to them.
 You can test it by sending an email to sa-test (at) sendmail dot net.
 This reflector will reply (within seconds) to the envelope sender with a status of the DomainKeys and DKIM signatures.

-If you experience problems, consult the qmail-dkim man page or post a comment below and I’ll try to help.
+If you experience problems, consult the <b>qmail-dkim</b> man page or post a comment below and I’ll try to help.
 You can also use the following for testing.

 * dktest@temporary.com, is Yahoo!'s testing server.
 When you send a message to this address, it will send you back a message telling you whether or not the domainkeys signature was valid.
 * sa-test@sendmail.net is a free service from the sendmail people.
 It's very similar to the Yahoo! address, but it also shows you the results of an SPF check as well.

 All the above was quite easy.
-If you don't think so, you can always use the magic options --dkverify (for verification) or `--dksign --private_key=domain_key_private_key_file` to svctool (svctool --help for all options) to create supervice run script for qmail-smtpd, qmail-send.
+If you don't think so, you can always use the magic options --dkverify (for verification) or `--dksign --private_key=domain_key_private_key_file` to svctool (svctool --help for all options) to create supervice run script for <b>qmail-smtpd</b>, <b>qmail-send</b>.

 References